Can’t find that perfect ornament color? Here’s how to create your own easy custom painted Christmas ornaments with an easy pouring technique!

 But if you prefer the more opaque look, definitely mix the paint thicker and perhaps even do a 2nd coat of paint if needed.

-And here’s how they all look on the Christmas tree…
+And here’s how all the painted Christmas ornaments look on the Christmas tree…

 I love them both which just adds more uniqueness to this year’s flocked Christmas tree of Bayberry and Black!